This is based on opinion. Please don't list it on a work's trope example list.

 Brandon Lee as Eric Draven.
 Most of his movies prior to this play him as a skilled martial artist, yet with a laid back comedic personality.
 This movie on the other hand shows him Playing Against Typeand not only is it successful, it is scary.
 The fact that he died in the making of this movie makes his performance more haunting.

 Plus the scenes in which Eric properly learns about what happened to poor Shelly.
 He at first doesn't have any idea of his empathic powers, so when he goes home and checks around, he accidentally starts "collecting" the memories "recorded" in the objects and furniture there, and logically it's NOT pleasant at all.
 And later, when he meets up with Albrecht, he touches him to "properly" learn about Shelly's last minutes since he was there when she expired...

-- A real meta example for Michael Massee, the actor who played Funboy.
+A real meta example for Michael Massee, the actor who played Funboy.
 He pulled the trigger during the accidental death of Brandon Lee.
-He has said in interviews that he still has nightmares 20 years later.
+Before dying in 2016, he said in interviews that he still had nightmares 20 years later.

 City of Angels: